Grantrocks/Grantrocks/README.md

 # Hi Im Grant
 I enjoy programming more than anything in the world.
 I have created several successfull projects.
-One of my most successfull projects is ducotrucocasino.com.
-I love crypto and gaming.
 I really like the duino coin project and I love to develop for it.